 This is perhaps the most common and troubling criticism of utilitarianism.
 The core principle of maximizing utility can justify actions that harm or even kill a small number of people if it leads to a significant increase in happiness for a larger group.

-• The Trolley Problem: This famous thought experiment illustrates the dilemma perfectly.
+The Trolley Problem: This famous thought experiment illustrates the dilemma perfectly.
 A runaway trolley is heading towards five people who are tied to the tracks.
 You have the option to pull a lever and divert the trolley onto a different track, where it will kill only one person.
 Utilitarianism would likely argue that you should pull the lever, sacrificing one life to save five.
-However, this seems to violate the principle of impartiality by suggesting that the lives of the five are somehow more valuable than the life of the one.
+That said, this seems to violate the principle of impartiality by suggesting that the lives of the five are somehow more valuable than the life of the one.

 2. The Tyranny of the Majority